DoctorMcKay/node-internet-relay-chat/README.md

 	"port": 6667, // The port to connect to
 	"password": false, // The password to use to connect to the server, or false for none "autoReconnect": 15000, // If greater than zero, the client will wait this many milliseconds before reconnecting when the connection is lost (unless bot.quit is used)
-	"ssl": false, // If true, the connection will use SSL "localAddress": null, // If specified, the client will bind to this local IP address "vhost": null, // If specified, the client will report this vhost to the IRC server, otherwise it will be autodetected (via reverse DNS)
+	"secure": false, // If true, the connection will use SSL/TLS "localAddress": null, // If specified, the client will bind to this local IP address "vhost": null, // If specified, the client will report this vhost to the IRC server, otherwise it will be autodetected (via reverse DNS)
 	"floodDelay": 1000, // If greater than zero, the client will impose this delay (in milliseconds) between messages sent to the server